veilside86/COMP530_Software_Engineering/README.md

 2. Any install and run directions I need beyond the basics.
 - pip install -r requirements.txt

-a brief description of what your project does
+3. a brief description of what your project does
+- Recived the data file from api site
+- save the entire data into text file

-a brief description of what is missing from the project (if anything)
+4. a brief description of what is missing from the project (if anything)
+-